Should I Watch..? 'Basic Instinct'

 Should I watch it?

 Against other erotic thrillers, Basic Instinct stands up pretty well by actually having a decent couple of leads.
 But these days, the movie feels illicit and grubby instead of glamorous and exciting.
 It has been undone by its own reputation and has turned a fairly ordinary cop thriller into a soft-porn skin flick.
 If the more exploitative elements had been toned down, this might have helped the narrative stay on track but then again, would we still be talking about the film today if it had?

 Great For: pause buttons, pubescent boys, Stone's career

 Not So Great For: watching with your parents, the anti-smoking lobby, gay protesters

 What else should I watch?

 Basic Instinct might not have been the first but it became the poster-child for numerous erotic thrillers that continually popped up in the Nineties, each one hoping to top it with their own brand of sensationalism.
-Eszterhas tried again with the eerily similar Sliver (4) which didn't go down that well despite Sharon Stone appearing nude again and the ridiculous Showgirls (5) which scooped a then-record seven Razzie awards, one Stone was wise to avoid.
-Other efforts to avoid include the career-killing Jade (6) which sent David Caruso back to TV cop dramas and the woeful Striptease (7) which stopped Demi Moore's ascent to the A-list in its tracks.
+Eszterhas tried again with the eerily similar Sliver which didn't go down that well despite Sharon Stone appearing nude again and the ridiculous Showgirls, a film so terrible that it scooped a then-record seven Razzie awards.
+Other efforts to avoid include the career-killing Jade which sent David Caruso back to TV cop dramas and the woeful Striptease which stopped Demi Moore's ascent to the A-list in its tracks.

 © 2018 Benjamin Cox